roulianosss/QuickCLog/README.md

 ## License

 This extension is released under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or suggestions, feel free to reach out to the project maintainer.
+For any questions or suggestions, feel free to reach out to the project maintainer:

+- Roulianosss
+- Email: roulianosss@gmail.com